 Ritalin is a prescription medication used to treat Attention Deficit Hyperactivity Disorder (ADHD) and narcolepsy.

-It is an amphetamine based stimulant that works by interacting with the chemicals in the brain (neurotransmitters) that are believed to contribute to ADHD and narcolepsy.
+It is an amphetamine based stimulant that works by interacting with the chemicals in the brain (neurotransmitters) that are believed to contribute to hyperactivity, inattention, impulsive behavior, and narcolepsy.

 It is intended to be taken by mouth; not crushed and snorted.